biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 Difficulty and needed skills
 Looks tricky to me.
 Introduction of BokehJS brings dependencies that may not be desirable for Biopython.
 BokehJS is in Coffeescript - the Python interface is not well documented.
+Familiarity with Javascript would be very useful.

 Possible Mentors
 [Leighton Pritchard](https://github.com/widdowquinn) though I'd be